Frequently Asked Questions

 Have there been any discussions about starting programs at ISU for specializing?

-In September of 2014 the program as provided a gateway for students wanting to specialize in CT or MRI.
+In September of 2014 the program as provided a gateway for students wanting to specialize in CT, MRI, and Mammography.

 I had the chance to shadow at Blackfoot's hospital this summer for one morning.
 It was very interesting and fun!
 I went to the nuclear medicine part and spoke to the tech there.
 He explained the difference between nuclear and "regular" x-rays.
 I understand it this way: regular x-rays --- radiation is "pointed" at the subject and a shadow of the body is the x-ray.
 In nuclear x-rays --- radiation is put (injected) into the body (with a tag for destination)and a shadow of the radiation is made and that is the x-ray.
 Is this a -very simplified- correct explanation of the difference?